gvanrossum/gvanrossum.github.io/essays/formal.md

 We also can't specify all stdlib modules (or even all builtin functions).
 But certain builtin types are part of the specification.

+[TODO: Go over all examples and add type annotations.]

 ## Calculations, actions and state

 Think of Python execution as a combination of *calculations* (computing a value) and *actions* (having side effects).